ifius/PawsToCare/README.md

 ## Deployment

-Add additional notes about how to deploy this on a live system
+TODO: Add notes about removing fake data for a production deployment

 ## Version